 In the Project menu, you can view and/or manipulate settings that are connected to your project and deployment.
 For example, you can create a deployment package.

-Under Project > Tools, you can find settings on updating widgets, button icons, and layouts, checking widgets, and converting your classes to the Design properties.
+Under Project > Tools, you can find settings on updating widgets, button icons, and layouts, checking widgets, and converting your classes to Design properties.

 2.1 Batch Update Button Icons